qzhang503/proteoQ/vignettes/README.md

 ```

 Note that we called `normPep()` with `id = pep_seq`, to acknowledge that
-the input files, `peptide... .txt`, contain data without peptide site
+the input files are `peptide... .txt` without peptide site modification.
-modification.
-To call the function with `id = pep_seq_mod`, we need to
+To call the function with `id = pep_seq_mod`, we need to supply a
-supply a different set of data files of
+different set of data files of `modificationSpecificPeptides... .txt`.
-`modificationSpecificPeptides... .txt`.
-We further note that
-`method_psm_pep = mqpep`, which allows the program to bypass
+We further note that `method_psm_pep = mqpep`, which allows the program
-PSM-to-peptide summarisation and use the Maxquant peptide tables as the
+to bypass PSM-to-peptide summarisation and instead use the Maxquant
-input.
-Upon the completion of peptide normalization, we can proceed to
+peptide tables as the input.
+Upon the completion of peptide
-the histogram visualization and protein normalization as we have done
+normalization, we can proceed to the histogram visualization and protein
-with the Mascot example.
-The only exception is that the call to
+normalization as we have done with the Mascot example.
+The only
-`purPep()` will throw us an error as there are no PSM data were prepared
+exception is that the call to `purPep()` will throw us an error as there
-for the calculations of peptide `CV`.
+are no PSM data were prepared for the calculations of peptide `CV`.

 Part 2 — Basic informatics
 --------------------------